prideout/prideout.github.com/_posts/2015-09-15-coordinate-fields.md

 Another nice thing about coordinate fields is that they can be perfectly magnified.

 Note that sub-pixel accuracy is possible, if you encode a floating-point coordinate when generating the seed image!

+<i>Coffee should be hot as hell, black as the devil, pure as an angel, sweet as love.</i>